15 months later, Radio City reopens with Dave Chappelle

 The premiere Saturday evening, the closing night gala for the 20th Tribeca Festival, was seen as a symbolic reawakening of the arts in New York, where many of the world’s most famous stages — Carnegie Hall, Lincoln Center, Broadway theaters — remain dark.

+But after so many pandemic months of silence, that’s quickly changing.
 On Sunday, Madison Square Garden will host its first full-capacity concert with the Foo Fighters.
 “Springsteen on Broadway” is set to resume performances on June 26.

 After the screening, Chappelle dramatically took the stage to a thumping beat from DJ Clark Kent and a raucous standing ovation.
 The comedian paused for a moment to apologize for those who lost someone during the pandemic before signaling a note of revival.

 “But, man, let’s get up,” said Chappelle.
-He soon after introduced a New York feast of hip-hop acts who performed according to their native borough, including Q-Tip, Talib Kweli and De La Soul.
+He soon after introduced a New York feast of hip-hop acts who performed according to their native borough, including Q-Tip, Talib Kweli, Fat Joe, A$AP Ferg, Redman, Ghostface Killah and De La Soul.

 Masks weren’t required inside Radio City but proof of vaccination was.
 In announcing the event in May, New York Gov. Andrew Cuomo said it would “go a long way towards bringing back this state, overall.”